Mac OS X Public Beta: Expiration

 The Mac OS X Public Beta expired on May 14, 2001; approximately two months after the release of Mac OS X 10.0, the completed version of the operating system released in March 2001.
-As a result, it will not run on later PowerPC-based Macintosh computers released after early 2001, nor on current Macintosh hardware, which uses the x86 or ARM64 processor architectures.
-Using the Mac OS X Public Beta on compatible equipment today requires setting the hardware clock to a date prior to the expiration date.
+As a result, it will not run on later PowerPC-based Macintosh computers released after early 2001, nor on later Macintosh hardware that uses a different processor architecture (x86 or ARM64).
+Using the Mac OS X Public Beta on compatible systems post-expiration date requires setting the hardware clock to a date prior to the expiration.

 The expiration date forced users to purchase a copy of the final release rather than continuing to use the Public Beta, as well as reassured industry observers skeptical after the Copland and Rhapsody failures that Apple would actually release a next-generation operating system this time.
 Owners of the Public Beta version were entitled to a $30 discount on the price of the first full version of Mac OS X 10.0.
 Only the Aqua GUI and related components of the Public Beta were subject to expiry; the underlying Darwin command-line based OS continued to function.